luk400/computer-vision-project/README.md

 ```
 python generate_evaluation_json.py --weights PATH_TO_CHECKPOINT

-# this outputs the mAP for the jaon generated above
+# this outputs the mAP for the json generated above
 run matlab evaluate.m to
 ```